Surveys are one of the most popular ways to gather customer feedback and understand your customers’ needs.

 After cleaning all your data, you can start categorizing your survey responses using different methods.

-If you have used tools such as Typeform, you’ll automatically receive aggregated survey analysis results without having to process them yourself.
+If you’re using tools like Typeform, you’ll automatically receive aggregated survey results without having to process them yourself.

 The respondents used the word cloud tool on desktop, tablet, or smartphone.
 You can filter the data by device to see how well each scored and find out which device was most popular by country: